-The Spanish “right of return” law of 2015 allows applicants of Sephardic descent a limited window to apply for expedited Spanish nationality.
+The Spanish “right of return” law of 2015 allows applicants of Sephardic descent a limited window to file their applications for expedited Spanish nationality.
 The deadline has already been extended once (and the law only allows for that one extension).
 It expires on 30 September 2019.
 It is theoretically possible that it may be extended again, but this would likely require amendments to the original law, not just a simple administrative act (as with the first extension).
-Reality is that the somewhat inconclusive recent Spanish general election has left the Cortes (national assembly) with other pressing priorities.
+Reality is that the somewhat inconclusive 2019 Spanish general election has left the Cortes (national assembly) with other pressing priorities.
 Another complicating factor may be that the Muslim world is questioning the fact that, whilst in 1492 Jews and Moors were expelled from Spain, only descendants of those Sephardic Jews are currently being invited back in.

 Considering that this is truly a “once in a lifetime” opportunity and that it is now rapidly running towards its close, it makes sense to not put all your eggs in the basket of one exam session.
 Many things can go wrong – health-wise, business or family, impeding one to actually sit the exam as intended, or even on the day itself you may not be at your best, for any number of reasons.
 It thus is wise, as a precaution, to also register ahead, in time, for an additional, “fall-back” session – which could be the special one on Friday the 13th of September (exclusively for A2 candidates) and then the very last one that will qualify, on 4 October (which is for all levels).

 The regional head office of the Instituto Cervantes for North and Central America is located in Albuquerque, New Mexico (they are also an exam center).
 If in doubt, don’t hesitate to contact them: https://albuquerque.cervantes.es/en/default.shtm